syncfusion-content/angularjs-docs/angularjs/Autocomplete/textbox-customization.md

 ### Applying Rounded Corner

-You can use **e-****showroundedcorner**property to add rounded borders to the input and popup elements.
+You can use [`e-showroundedcorner`] property to add rounded borders to the input and popup elements.
 By default, rounded corner property is disabled in Autocomplete.

 {% highlight html %}